From WHM to Website

 To securely upload your own content to the website, perform the following steps:

-Click Configure Client Access next to the default account.
+- Click Configure Client Access next to the system user email account.

 You can use the following interfaces to upload your content:

 - cPanel’s Git Version Control interface (cPanel » Home » Files » Git Version Control)

 - cPanel’s File Manager interface (cPanel » Home » Files » File Manager)

 - cPanel’s FTP Accounts interface (cPanel » Home » Files » FTP Accounts)

 Perform additional steps

 Now that your site is running, we recommend that you perform the following additional steps to secure and protect your server:

 - Confirm that AutoSSL has obtained an SSL certificate for your website.

 After you secure your site with a certificate, be sure to update any WordPress installations to use